method5/plsql_lexer/README.md

 		function concatenate(p_tokens in token_table) return nclob;

-- `statement_splitter`  Split multiple statements into individual statements based on a terminator.
+- **STATEMENT_SPLITTER**  Split multiple statements into individual statements based on a terminator.

-	Split statements terminated by semicolons but keeps the final semicolon.
-This is probably the most useful version:

-		function split_by_semicolon(
-			p_tokens in token_table
-		) return token_table_table;

 	Split statements like SQL*Plus and drops the delimiter.
 Delimiters must be on a line with only whitespace.
 Delimiters may be counted even if it's inside a string or comment: